 During an identification session, Lucid allows you to choose any question (that is, a feature and its states) in its list at any time.
 However, “stepping” through the key in a structured and sensible way will make your task of identification easier.
 The Lucid4 Player provides various options for making the task of mineral identification easier.
 For instance, you can view images of features and states to help make a choice between states.
-You can also ask the Player to determine the best feature to look at next, to have the best chance of reducing the list of Entities Remaining, or you can make a comparison between two or more minerals.
+You can also ask the Player to determine the best feature to look at next, to have the best chance of reducing the list of Minerals (Entities) Remaining, or you can make a comparison between two or more minerals.
 For a comprehensive description of the options available in the Lucid Player, either go to the Help section (accessed within the Lucid Player) or go to the main Lucid web site – www.lucidcentral.org

-You will be more proficient in using a Lucid key if you first become familiar with the main features and states in the key.
-Then, when you inspect the mineral you wish to identify, you will be able to recognise some of the important features that you can select in the key.
+Familiarity with the specimen – You will be more proficient in using a Lucid key if you first become familiar with the main features and states in the key.
+Then, when you inspect the mineral sample you wish to identify, you will be able to recognise some of the important features that you can select in the key.
 Briefly reviewing these before you start will make it easier for you to proceed through the identification.

-Note and use distinctive features – In any key, some taxa may possess particularly distinctive features.
+Note and use distinctive features – In any key, some mineral entities may possess particularly distinctive features.
 Use of these may allow the mineral to be keyed out in a very few steps.
 At the very least, starting with particularly distinctive or striking features for the first character states selected may quickly reduce the list of Entities Remaining.

-Browse the list of Features Available and address those features easiest to distinguish first.
+Answer easy features first – Browse the list of Features Available and address those features easiest to distinguish first.
 The principles of dichotomous keys, in which the couplets must be answered in a pre-set order, are very familiar to some key users who often automatically apply these principles to a matrix key.
 Although Lucid lists the features of a key in an initial sequence in the opening window, this does not mean that the features must be selected in that order.
 You can select any feature from any position in the list.
 Always start by browsing the list of Features Available for obvious features that you can quite quickly answer, as opposed to getting stuck on the first one.
 Lucid is designed to overcome problems associated with difficult and obscure features.

 Finding the best feature to address next – When you have dealt with all the obvious features, use Lucid’s “Best” function to suggest the best remaining feature.
 The Lucid Player has two “Best” modes, Find Best and Sort Best.

 What if no mineral entities remain? – This will happen sooner or later in one of your Lucid sessions.
 If no minerals are listed in the Entities Remaining window, then it simply means that no minerals in the database match the selection of states you have made.
 Several explanations are possible, but some of the most common are:

 - You have made an error in one or more states that you have selected.
 This is the most likely error for the situation in which no minerals remain.